ERP inventory management: How advanced is your ERP?

 Product life cycle:

-As a product moves through its product life cycle it’s demand pattern will change e.g at maturity, demand may be stable, whereas nearer the end of its life, demand often becomes very volatile.
-The approach taken when forecasting demand should therefore reflect this.
-Systems, like EazyStock, analyse historical demand data to identify ’demand types’ and then utilise the most effective statistical algorithm to achieve the most accurate demand forecast.
+As an item moves through its product life cycle, its demand pattern will change.
+For example, at maturity, demand may be stable, whereas nearer the end of its life, demand often becomes very volatile.
+The approach taken when forecasting demand should, therefore, reflect this.
+Systems like EazyStock analyse historical demand data to identify ’demand types’ and then use the most effective statistical algorithm to achieve the most accurate demand forecast.

 Seasonality:

-The demand of seasonal products will obviously rise and fall so it’s critical to identify demand peaks to capitalise on sales opportunities, and spot the troughs, to prevent a build-up of stock.
-An advanced inventory management ERP add on will identify these seasonal patterns, group products accordingly and add seasonality when forecasts are created.
+The demand for seasonal products will obviously rise and fall, so it’s critical to identify demand peaks to capitalise on sales opportunities and spot the troughs to prevent a build-up of stock.
+An advanced inventory management ERP add-on will identify these seasonal patterns, group products accordingly and add seasonality when forecasts are created.

 Trends: